 Most binge eaters hide their overeating, even from close family members, so getting a diagnosis can be difficult.
-One sign is a history of bingeing at least twice a week for six months or more.
+One sign is a history of bingeing at least once weekly for the last 3 months.
 Diagnosis may also include a physical exam and a discussion of eating patterns, medical history, and family history.

 Treating Binge Eating Disorder

 Successful treatment may come from a combination of approaches.
 Talking with a therapist -- particularly cognitive behavioral therapy -- can help to change unhealthy eating habits and thinking patterns.
 Nutrition education, family counseling, and support groups can provide further help.
 Weight loss programs can also help get long-term control over binge eating.
-If depression is an issue, a doctor may prescribe medicine.
+If depression is an issue, your doctor may prescribe an anti-depressant medication.
+If depression is an issue, a doctor may prescribe an antidepressant medicine.